Kingdom of Mapungubwe: Mapungubwe Hill (1220–1300)

-The economy was based on agriculture, and to make more productive use of the land, cattle (previously held as the primary identifier of wealth) were herded away from the capital and permitted to graze on other communities' land, forming social and political ties and increasing Mapungubwe's influence.
+The economy was based on agriculture, and cattle continued to be herded away from the capital and permitted to graze on other communities' land, forming social and political ties and increasing Mapungubwe's influence.
 A large amount of wealth was accumulated via tributes, which were paid in crops, animals, and sometimes rarer goods.
-Mapungubwe did not control the villages where mining and smelting was done, however some gold was processed in the state.
+Copper, gold, and tin were not found in the Limpopo-Shashe Basin, and Mapungubwe likely derived them from tribute or trade, facilitated by the Limpopo-Shashe confluence being a trade centre.
 It is unclear to what extent coercion and conflict played in Mapungubwe's growth and dominance due to this being challenging to recognise archaeologically.
 While the stone walls served a symbolic purpose in the separation of elites and commoners, they possibly also served a defensive purpose, indicating warfare was conventional.
+Kim and Kusimba, along with Simon Hall, have argued that coercion and violence would have been key to maintaining state power.
 Mapungubwe traded locally with Toutswe and Eiland among others, and gold and ivory were exported to the Indian Ocean trade via Sofala.

 It is unknown what caused Mapungubwe's collapse.
 (Note: It has previously been attributed to drastic climatic change amid the Little Ice Age; however this has since been disproven.)
-Trade routes shifted north as traders travelled the Save River to reach the gold-producing interior, which would have dramatically hurt Mapungubwe's economy.
-It is plausible confidence was lost in the leadership amid the deepening material and spiritual divide between commoners and the king, causing a breakdown in common purpose, and provoking people to "vote with their feet".
+Elizabeth Anne Voigt proposed that cattle may have caused land degradation amid droughts, while David Killick and Christopher Ehret say that during the 13th century, Kilwa and Mogadishu replaced Manda and Shanga as the major ports.
+Under Kilwan influence, Sofala became the centre of the gold trade and had direct access to the gold-producing Zimbabwean Plateau, side-lining Mapungubwe.
+Chirikure et al. say that trade routes shifted north as traders travelled to reach the gold-producing interior, which would have dramatically hurt Mapungubwe's economy.
+Accordingly, the lack of imported goods would have caused Mapungubwe's political relations to break down, which depended on exchanging goods and services for grazing land.
+They speculate that confidence was lost in the leadership amid the deepening material and spiritual divide between commoners and the king (and possibly high tribute demands), causing a breakdown in common purpose, and provoking people to "vote with their feet".
 The basin was abandoned as people scattered northwest and south.
 They didn't regroup.
 To the north, Great Zimbabwe, on the fringe of the Mapungubwe state and with a distinct population, rose to become its successor, adopting the same elitist spatial arrangement and sacred leadership.